kbeckh/kbeckh.github.io/_pages/about.md

   - /about.html
 ---

-Data Scientist and Project Lead at Fraunhofer IAIS in a Natural Language Understanding team.
+Data scientist and project lead at Fraunhofer Institute for Intelligent Analysis and Information Systems IAIS in a Natural Language Understanding team.
 Research Scientist at Lamarr Institute.
 My background is in Cognitive Science and Human-Computer Interaction.
 I put emphasis on user-centred design, developing comprehensible language models and communicating machine learning developments to the public.

+My research focus is on explainable machine learning and I am especially interested in the question which methods best support users in understanding if or why language model predictions are correct.